d-e-s-o/nitrocli/nitrocli/README.md

   ebuild

 #### From Crates.io
-**nitrocli** is [published][nitrocli-cratesio] on crates.io.
-If an installation from the checked-out source code is not desired, a quick-and-dirty local installation can happen via:
+**nitrocli** is [published][nitrocli-cratesio] on crates.io and can directly be installed from there:
 ```bash
 $ cargo install nitrocli --root=$PWD/nitrocli
 ```

 #### From Source
-In order to compile the program the `hid` crate needs to be available which allows to access the nitrokey as a USB HID device.
-This crate and its dependencies are contained in the form of subrepos in compatible and tested versions.
-Cargo is required to build the program.

-The build is as simple as running:
+After cloning the repository and changing into the `nitrocli` subfolder, the build is as simple as running:
 ```bash
 $ cargo build --release
 ```